Ume0344/kubernetes-volumes/README.md

     path: "/home/apmec/kubernetes-volumes"
 ```

 2- We create a pvc (pv and pvc should be of same storage capacity.
-Also, pvc is namespaced but pv are not);
+Also, pvc is namespaced but pv is not);
 ```
 apiVersion: v1
 kind: PersistentVolume